 To avoid Google Tag Manager mistakes, these details will need to be thought out before implementation.
 When technical planning is forgotten about you will often find there are gaps in GTM coverage because no one thought to include other domains or iFrames and embedded applications in the scope of the project.

 5. No QA planning process:

 Google Tag Manager should be deployed to multiple websites, such as pre-production sites (e.g. DEV and UAT) for QA testing purposes.
 This allows for testing tags on secure pages and a robust testing regime before any changes are published in the live environment.

-A lack of testing is one of the most common Google Tag Manager mistakes because it takes time and uses up scarce resources.
-However, it is time well spent.
 Ensure you have implemented GTM to utilise these resources and have a robust QA process in place.
 This will reduce the risk of GTM changes breaking your live site or experiencing a loss data in Google Analytics.